-David Siegal is a Partner in the New York office of Haynes and Boone, and co-chair of the firm’s White Collar Criminal Defense Practice Group.
+David Siegal is a Partner in the New York office of Haynes and Boone, and co-chair of the firm’s Government Enforcement and Litigation Practice Group.
 His practice focuses on government enforcement defense and internal investigations, as well as sophisticated securities fraud, complex commercial litigation, and cybercrime and data security.

 David's representations in enforcement actions and investigations include: